ivinteractive/kirbycms-redirects/readme.md

 Whether the homepage's URL (i.e. '/home') should have a 301 redirect to the base URL.

+##### redirecty-self

+Type: ```String``` Default: ```Homepage```

+Where the redirects list should redirect to.
+Set to whatever URI the redirects list page should redirect to, or set to false to not have it redirect at all.
+Added so you don't have to remember to redirect the list itself.

 ##### redirecty-subfolder

 Type: ```Boolean``` Default: ```false```